San Francisco Fireworks: 4th of July | 2015

 Pier 39 | Pier 39, The Embarcadero, San Francisco CA

 At approximately 9:30 pm, visitors will be treated to The City of San Francisco’s spectacular fireworks display over the Bay.

 2015 Fourth of July Entertainment

 Saturday, July 4, 2015 | Noon to 10 pm

 The day features musical entertainment and activities in Pier 39 including:

 - 9:30 pm: Fourth of July Fireworks show will launch from the foot of Municipal Pier and from barges north of Pier 39.
-If you can’t make it to Aquatic Park, other good viewing locations are all along the waterfront including by Coit Tower, Aquatic Park, the Cannery, and Ghirardelli Square.
+If you can’t make it to Aquatic Park, other good viewing locations are all along the waterfront including by Coit Tower, Aquatic Park, the end of the piers at Fort Mason, the Cannery, and Ghirardelli Square.

 Caltrain operates extra southbound service out of San Francisco for those attending the Independence Day fireworks along the waterfront.

 Post-fireworks specials will depart San Francisco at the scheduled time or when full.